mbjoseph/wildfire-extremes/README.md

 docker run -d -p 8787:8787 mbjoseph/wildfire-extremes
 ```

-Then, navigate to port 8787 and log in with username `rstudio`, password `rstudio`.
+Then, navigate to port 8787 on a web browser (e.g., localhost:8787) and log in with username `rstudio`, password `rstudio`.

 ### Running the analysis

 To run everything, you can type the following command from a terminal:

 ```
-make all
+make
 ```

 ## Overview of workflow